Myocardial infarction: Pain

 Chest pain is one of the most common symptoms of acute myocardial infarction and is often described as a sensation of tightness, pressure, or squeezing.
 Pain radiates most often to the left arm, but may also radiate to the lower jaw, neck, right arm, back, and upper abdomen.
 The pain most suggestive of an acute MI, with the highest likelihood ratio, is pain radiating to the right arm and shoulder.
 Similarly, chest pain similar to a previous heart attack is also suggestive.
 The pain associated with MI is usually diffuse, does not change with position, and lasts for more than 20 minutes.
-It might be described as pressure, tightness, knifelike, tearing, burning sensation (all these are also manifested during other diseases).
-It could be felt as an unexplained anxiety, and pain might be absent altogether.
+The pain may be described as pressure, tightness, a knife-like sensation, tearing, or burning.
+In some individuals it may manifest as a sense of impending doom rather than typical pain, or pain may be absent entirely.
 Levine's sign, in which a person localizes the chest pain by clenching one or both fists over their sternum, has classically been thought to be predictive of cardiac chest pain, although a prospective observational study showed it had a poor positive predictive value.

 Typically, chest pain because of ischemia, be it unstable angina or myocardial infarction, lessens with the use of nitroglycerin, but nitroglycerin may also relieve chest pain arising from non-cardiac causes.